itsgivingchaotica/cisc-3142-ebert/sampleEx9/notes/chapter9Exercises.md

 }
 ```

+"begin() returns an iterator that can be used to iterate through the collection, while front() just returns a reference to the first element of the collection."
+[The difference between front() and begin()] (https://stackoverflow.com/questions/9303110/the-difference-between-front-and-begin)

 ## **Exercise 9.24**
 > Write a program that fetches the first element in a  `vector` using `at`, the subscript operator,`front` and `begin`.
 Test your program on an empty vector.